 Waffle makers are sold mostly as stand-alone appliances, but one can also be a component of a counter grill or griddle set that has interchangeable metal nonstick plates.
 For the person who lacks counter or storage space, buying a combination appliance that can multitask with a waffle function, can be the ideal solution.
 On the other hand, a stand-alone waffle maker does not take much room to store—some can even be stored on their sides, though they do vary in size by design.

 Types of Waffle Makers

 There are basically two types of waffle makers.
-Those that make two or four small square 4" waffles (traditional style) and waffle irons that make oversized (6") round deep-pocket Belgian style waffles.
+Those that make two or four small square 4-inch waffles (traditional style) and waffle irons that make oversized (6 inches) round deep-pocket Belgian style waffles.
 Models that make other waffle shapes can also be fun to use.
 It's a matter of preference, though you should also consider the number of people you'll be serving.

 Deep-pocket waffles are a hit with many, and most of these large waffles can easily be separated once done, into smaller sections for sharing.
 Since waffles are made rather quickly (about 3 to 5 minutes), you can easily serve a family in short order.

 For some families, a waffle maker is a must-have quick breakfast appliance.
 They will make several waffles at a time and freeze them individually, once they have cooled.
 This can be extremely convenient for a fast breakfast fare another day.